Micronesia: East, South, and Southeast Asian people

 There are large East, South and Southeast Asian communities found across certain Micronesian countries that are either immigrants, foreign workers or descendants of either one, most migrated to the islands during the 1800s and 1900s.
 According to the 2010 census results Guam was 26.3% Filipino, 2.2% Korean, 1.6% Chinese and 2% other Asian.
 The 2010 census showed the Northern Mariana Islands was 50% Asian of which 35.3% were Filipino, 6.8% Chinese, 4.2% Korean and 3.7% other Asian (mainly Japanese, Bangladeshi and Thai).
 The 2010 census for the Federated States of Micronesia showed 1.4% were Asian while statistics for Nauru showed 8% of Nauruans were Chinese.
 The 2005 census results for Palau showed 16.3% were Filipino, 1.6% Chinese, 1.6% Vietnamese and 3.4% other Asian (mostly Bangladeshi, Japanese and Korean).

 Japanese rule in Micronesia also led to Japanese people settling the islands and marrying native spouses.
 Kessai Note, the former president of the Marshall Islands has partial Japanese ancestry by way of his paternal grandfather, and Emanuel Mori, the former president of the Federated States of Micronesia, is descended from one of the first settlers from Japan, Koben Mori.

 A significant number of Micronesians were shown to have paternal genetic relations with Japanese Haplogroup D-M55.
 Genetic testing found that 9.5% of males from Micronesia as well as 0.2% in East Timor carry what is believed to reflect recent admixture from Japan.
 That is, D-M116.1 (D1b1) is generally believed to be a primary subclade of D-M64.1 (D1b), possibly as a result of the Japanese military occupation of Southeast Asia during World War II.

 European people

-The 2010 census results of Guam showed 7.1% were white while the 2005 census for Palau showed 8% were European.
+The 2010 census results of Guam showed 7.1% were white while the 2005 census for Nauru showed 8% were European.
 Smaller numbers at 1.9% in Palau and 1.8% in the Northern Mariana Islands were recorded as "white".
 In conjunction to the European communities there are large amounts of mixed Micronesians, some of which have European ancestry.